Beam YAML mappings

 One can specify the append parameter which indicates the original fields should

-be retained similar to the use of *
+be retained similar to the use of * in an SQL select statement.
+For example

 - type: MapToFields